My First Solo Trip Was a Failure; Here's How to Make Yours a Success

 Finding new friends while on the road?
 There's an app for that

-Contiki.com contributor Jaye Hannah put together a list of apps for travelers last October that includes a few other options for people looking to meet others platonically while out on their solo adventures.
-Some of those include Hey!
+I realize in this overly-digital age of ours that not everyone's communication and social skills are in tip-top shape anymore, but as ironic as it may sound: there's an app for that.
+Make that multiple apps.
+Contiki.com contributor Jaye Hannah put together a list of apps for travelers that includes several options for people looking to meet others platonically while out on their solo adventures.
+Some of these include Hey!
 Vina, an app exclusively for women; Tripr, an app that allows you to meet up with fellow travelers (as opposed to locals); and Meetup, an app that can help you immerse yourself in local activities.

 Now go on, get adventurous.